| |

 Instructions

-- Rinse the turkey and cavity with cold water; pat dry with paper towels.
+• Pat the turkey skin and cavity dry with paper towels.

-- Place the turkey, breast side up, on a rack in a roasting pan.
-Rub the turkey all over with butter and put several whole sage leaves under the skin.
-Sprinkle all over and in the cavity with salt and pepper.
+• Place the turkey, breast side up, on a rack in a roasting pan and rub all over with butter.
+Gently push several whole sage leaves under the skin.
+Season inside and out with salt and pepper.

-- Sprinkle lightly with dried sage and thyme.
+• Sprinkle lightly with dried rubbed sage and thyme.

-- Roast the for 15 minutes and then reduce the oven heat to 325 F.
+• Roast the turkey for 15 minutes, then reduce the oven temperature to 325 F.

-- Cover the turkey loosely with foil and roast for about 3 to 4 hours longer, or until a meat thermometer or oven probe registers about 175 F in the inner part of a thigh (not touching bone) or the thickest part of the breast.
-The minimum safe temperature for turkey (USDA) is 165 F.
+• Cover the turkey loosely with foil and roast for about 3 to 4 hours longer, or until at least 165°F, and preferably about 175°F in the thigh.
+The minimum safe temperature for turkey (USDA) is 165 F.*

 Nutrition